 How to Remove Content from the CDN

-For a Windows Azure blob you can delete the blob from the public container.
+For a Windows Azure blob, you can delete the blob from the public container.

-Modify your hosted service to no longer respond to requests for the object.
+You can modify your hosted service to no longer respond to requests for the object.

-Object already cached in the CDN will remain cached until the time-to-live period for the object expires.
+An object already cached in the CDN will remain cached until the time-to-live period for the object expires.
 When the time-to-live period expires, the CDN will check to see whether the CDN endpoint is still valid and the object still anonymously accessible.
 If it is not, then the object will no longer be cached.